ntjoar/CS33/README.md

 # CS33
-My solutions for CS33 taken with Professor Glenn Reinman in Spring 2019.
+These are my projects for Computer Science 333 with Professor Glen Reinman in Spring 2019.
 Please use as reference only.